mmisura009c/ticketing/README.md

 ## Getting Started

 In order to run, position yourself in the root directory and run the following command: ```skaffold dev```

+To run skaffold dev on GCP, set the "gcr.io/ticketing-dev-401114" instead of "mmisura"